Specialist assessments

 What it can identify

-A learning assessment can help clarify whether your child has a specific learning difficulty, an uneven cognitive profile, or simply a different learning style that needs a different approach.
+A psycho-educational assessment can help clarify whether your child has a specific learning difficulty, an uneven cognitive profile, or simply a different learning style that needs a different approach.
 Common findings include:

 • Specific Learning Disorder (reading) — sometimes referred to as dyslexia-type difficulties, affecting reading accuracy, fluency or comprehension